2 Super-Simple Factors to Seriously Enable Utopia Today

 Let me Clearify

 Utopia implies a perfect society, and in that sense, it's impossible.
-So let me be clear in my definition: I'm merely speculating on a society in which suffering cannot be a product of the society itself.
-In other words, one where everyone has an equal chance to achieve peace and happiness, and are not limited by societal factors like laws, economics, etc. The only things people should suffer from are broken hearts, not an inability to feed their family or other materialistic things like that.
+So let me be clear in my definition: I'm merely speculating on a society in which suffering cannot be a direct product of the society itself.
+In other words, one where everyone has an equal chance to achieve peace and happiness, and are not limited by societal factors like laws, economics, etc. The only things people should suffer from are scraped knees and broken hearts, not an inability to feed their family or other materialistic things like that.

 What Causes Material Suffering?

 It's simple, really.
 We live in a zero-sum game in terms of resources.
 For those unfamiliar with this term, it basically means that there is a limited amount, and whenever some have more, others must therefore have less.
 Further, we live in a society which enables, and in fact encourages, people to have more than others.
 I'm talking of course about what the world considers to be the 'ideal' economic system--capitalism.
 In reality, while capitalism is a beautifully pure concept, it is a miserable failure when it comes to implementation--much like communism.
-While it doesn't inherently imply any bad outcomes, when implemented in a culture which values competition, it will favor the single man over than many--and worst of all, favor the non-human entity known as the corporation, which can literally mean resources are distributed toward a concept, instead of benefiting anyone actually alive.
+While it doesn't inherently imply any bad outcomes, when implemented in a culture which values competition, it will favor the single man over than many--and worst of all, favor the non-human entity known as the corporation, which can literally mean resources are distributed toward a concept, instead of benefiting anybody.
 This is obviously pretty damn silly--and it's what's causing so much inequality today.
-Because in an open market, even with limits from the government, growth is exponential--meaning those with the more resources are more able to gain resources--and, as it's grown to be today, because wealth can transfer over generations, this means that people are born with huge advantages over others.
+Because in an open market, even with limits from the government, growth is exponential--meaning those with more resources are more able to gain resources--and, as it's grown to be today, because wealth can transfer over generations, people are born with huge advantages over others.
 In other words, not all men are born equal--in this society, some just happen to be born with billion dollar head starts.
 Then, as the population grows, this just mean poverty exponentially grows, much much faster than wealth does--and since it's a zero-sum game, they end up a lot poorer and those on top end up with a much greater relative amount of money.

 So How Should We Distribute Resources Then?